 Trustees are responsible for the strategic management of the academies; setting strategic direction, annual budgets, senior staff appointments, policy changes etc. Collectively, they make decisions on annual spending and set the budget for the year in liaison with the Executive Headteachers, Headteachers and Senior Leaders.
 They also offer expertise in curricular subjects, project management and capital bids.
-Trustees are responsible for the recruitment of staff; in particular, the appointment of the Executive Headteacher and Finance Director.
+Trustees are responsible for the recruitment of staff; in particular, the appointment of the Executive Headteacher and Finance and Operations Director.

 Trustees are supported in their work by Local Governing Boards at each school.
-The Trust has committees which comprise: St. Wilfrid's LGB, Canon Sharples and St. David's LGB, St. Paul's LGB, Performance and Standards, and Finance and Audit.
+The Trust has committees which comprise: St. Wilfrid's LGB, Canon Sharples and St. David's LGB, St. Paul's LGB, Performance & Standards and Finance & Audit.

 The Executive Headteachers are responsible for the strategic leadership of the Trust and Trust academies, with one undertaking the role of Accounting Officer.
 The daily management and organisation of each academy is led by the individual Executive Headteacher / Headteacher.
-They are supported by the senior leader in each academy.
-The Finance Director has responsibility for finance, capital funding and academy administration.
-The Head of System Leadership, appointed on 19th April 2022, is responsible for supporting leadership capacity across the Trust.
+They are supported by the senior leaders in each academy.
+The Finance and Operations Director has responsibility for finance, capital funding and academy administration.
+The Head of School Improvement is responsible for standards of teaching and learning, leading professional development and facilitating collaborative groups across the Trust.
+The Head of System Leadership is responsible for supporting leadership capacity, leading on directed projects and supporting with school improvement across the Trust.